5:00 PM – 5:30 PM

 Closing Peer & Guest Reception

-Sponsored by: FHLBank Atlanta and KlariVis
+Sponsored by: FHLBank Atlanta, KlariVis and Saris AI

 Attendees and their guests join in the fun to see who the winners of the L. William Seidman Golf Tournament and the Pickleball Tournament are!